 When you think about sleep, what comes to mind first?
-You might think of how many hours you sleep or how you feel when you wake-up in the morning.
+You might think of how many hours you sleep or how you feel when you wake up in the morning.
 But there is more to it than this.
-The question of how to get better sleep is fascinating.
+The question of how to sleep better at night is fascinating.

 On the one hand, we know that sleep is an individual action.
-But to sleep well and live better depends on a vast range of internal and external factors working in synergy.
+But to improve your sleep quality and live better depends on a vast range of internal and external factors working in synergy.

 Sleep is an interconnected function of the mind and body.
 Your physical health, mental health, diet, attitude routine, and sleep environment all play a unique role in contributing to your sleep cycle.